helgoboss/helgobox/doc/user-guide.md

 that are tailored to control a DAW just like a hardware mixer.
 And I suppose they do a pretty good job at that.

-ReaLearn's goal is quite different: It enables you to instantly map control elements to REAPER parameters and save the resulting mappings as part of your project.
-Never again you need to pollute your global control mappings just for the needs of one project.
+ReaLearn's approach is quite different: It gives you total control on which control element operates which REAPER parameter and provides you with a *learn* function which allows you build your own control mappings quickly and intuitively without writing configuration files.
+All of that on a *per-instance* basis.
+That's right, the mappings are saved as part of the ReaLearn instance and therefore as part of your REAPER project.
+No need to pollute your global control mappings just for the needs of one project!

+Nevertheless, since version 1.12.0, ReaLearn is also a great choice for setting up global mappings for usage across multiple projects.
+It provides a simple yet powerful preset system to make a set of mappings reusable in all of your projects.
+Just add ReaLearn to the monitoring FX chain of REAPER (View → Monitoring FX) and ReaLearn will be instantly available in all of your REAPER sessions without having to add it to a project first.

-The usual ReaLearn workflow goes like this:
+The usual ReaLearn workflow for a single mapping goes like this:

+1. Add a mapping
-1. Hit "Learn source" and touch some knob on your controller.
+2. Hit "Learn source" and touch some knob on your controller.
-2. Hit "Learn target" and touch some target parameter.
+3. Hit "Learn target" and touch some target parameter.
-3. Done.
+4. Done.

+If you want to learn multiple mappings in one go, this gets even easier via the "Learn many" button which will save you *a lot of* clicks.

-The result is a mapping that you can customize as you desire, for example by setting a target value range.
+The result are mappings that you can customize as you desire, for example by setting a target value range.
 All of that with MIDI feedback support, which was previously only available in the less dynamic, more global control surface world.